SEO MIGRATION

 Pre-Migration Audit & Crawl Baseline

 Before anything moves, we crawl your entire existing site and document everything: every URL, every redirect chain, every inbound link, every page that ranks for anything.
-This is your baseline.
+This is your baseline - and without it, you have no way to measure whether the migration succeeded or failed.

-We also audit your current technical SEO health.
-If you have existing issues (broken redirects, orphaned pages, duplicate content), we fix them before migration — not after.
-Migrating a broken site just moves the problems to a new URL structure.
+We audit your current technical SEO health before anything else.
+If you have existing issues (broken redirects, orphaned pages, duplicate content), we fix them before migration - not after.
+Migrating a broken site just moves the problems to a new URL structure and makes them harder to diagnose.

 Redirect Mapping & URL Architecture

 This is where most migrations fail.
 Redirect mapping isn't a spreadsheet someone fills out the day before launch.
-It's a strategic document that maps every old URL to its correct new destination.
+It's a strategic document that maps every old URL to its correct new destination - and it requires understanding why pages rank, not just where they live.
+Our SEO migration strategy guide breaks down the full planning process.

 We build redirect maps that account for: